thestreamdigger/aip1640-cava-visualizer/README.md

 ## Version and Compatibility

-Current version: 0.1
+- Current version: 0.1

-This project has been tested with:
+- Tested with:
   - moOde audio player version 9.0.6
   - CAVA version 0.10.2
+  - Raspberry Pi 4 Model B (but should work with other models)